Hitzzmuhil/school_scout/README.md

 2.  **View Details**: Tap a school from the search results to see detailed information tabs (Info, Map, Weather).
 3.  **Add Favorite**: Tap the heart icon in the top right of the detail screen.
 A snackbar should confirm "Updated favorites!".
 4.  **View Favorites**: Go back to the search screen and tap the heart icon in the app bar.
 Verify your saved school appears in the list.

+## Troubleshooting

+- **No search results**: Ensure Supabase tables and RLS policies are correctly configured and populated.
+- **Weather not loading**: Verify the OpenWeather API key is active (keys may take time to activate).
+- **Favorites not saving**: Confirm authentication and Row Level Security policies are enabled in Supabase.